Theosaurus-Rex/advent-of-code-elixir/README.md

 - **There will be spoilers for puzzles from both past years and the current year**.
 Peruse at your own discretion.
 - 2022 will be my first time participating in the challenge - as such, all previous years' solutions are completed outside of the month of their creation solely for my own entertainment and upskilling.
 - Despite being an Elixir dev, I'm not necessarily skilled at solving code challenges.
-Steal these solutions at your own peril I guess, i'm not your dad 🤷
+Steal these solutions at your own peril I guess, I'm not your dad 🤷

 ## Star Progress